Why A 12 inch Radial Tonearm

 The 12 inch radial arm is 3 inches longer than the 9 inch.
 This difference as shown in the diagram above, relates to about 25% less tracking distortion.
 It may look like a small amount.
 But when dealing in microns it is huge.
 The longer the arm the shallower the arc.
 The shallower the arc, the lower the angular error, and hence less distortion.

-One overlooked aspect of 9 versus 12 the effect of the 12 inch arms shallower offset angle creating less skateing force.
+One overlooked aspect of 9 versus 12 the effect of the 12 inch arms shallower offset angle creating less skating force.

-If your turntable will accept a 12 inch arm the performance difference will be very apparent.
-When you are ready to move to a 12 inch arm look at the PolyTable SUPER12 or the Merrill-Williams 101.3.
+If your turntable will accept a 12-inch arm the performance difference will be very apparent.
+When you are ready to move to a 12-inch arm look at any PolyTable or the Merrill-Williams.
 Both tables are compact and will fit virtually any stand.